 - 1. Matriculated students enrolled in a degree or certificate program; - 2.
-Non-matriculated students enrolled in credit courses for: - \circ enrichment, or transfer to another institution Credits earned by non-matriculated students can be applied to a degree once a student matriculates;

-- 3. Non-matriculated students enrolled for audit in non-credit workshops, or for precollege work; - 4.
-Post-baccalaureate students enrolled in: - o education or music therapy certification; - o post-baccalaureate program in science and allied health; - verification in dietetics.
+Non-matriculated students enrolled in credit courses for: - a. enrichment, or - b. transfer to another institution - Credits earned by non-matriculated students can be applied to a degree once a student matriculates; - 3.
+Non-matriculated students enrolled for audit in non-credit workshops, or for precollege work; - 4.
+Post-baccalaureate students enrolled in: - a. education or music therapy certification; - b. post-baccalaureate program in science and allied health; - c. verification in dietetics.